-In the past couple of years, the number of organizations offering some kind of training or certification for home energy auditors or home energy raters has grown rapidly.
+Since the American Reinvestment & Recovery Act (ARRA) passed in 2009, the number of organizations offering some kind of training or certification for home energy auditors or home energy raters has grown rapidly.
 As it turns out, some energy auditor certifications are scams, and only two certifications really matter: HERS and BPI.

 Even after eliminating all the bogus certifications out there, though, it still can be daunting to find a training provider that will get you where you want to go with HERS or BPI.
 If you're looking for a training class to attend, here are some questions to ask.
 We'll focus on HERS here, but many of the same questions will apply to BPI training as well.

 These two states have laws governing the HERS industry, so your options are limited if your business is in one of them.
 In California, you must get your HERS training with either CalCERTS or CHEERS.
 In Florida, FSEC is the only HERS training provider, but you can take a HERS class through another HERS trainer and then challenge the Florida HERS rater test.

 Who are the instructors, and what are their backgrounds?